afterxleep/afterxleep.github.io/_posts/2020-06-10-mentoring-engineering-interns.md

 ---

+I hope you have enjoyed this article.
+Feel free to follow me and reach out on (Twitter)[https://twitter.com/afterxleep] if you have any questions or feedback.

-Please leave your comments below and check out other posts in the series:
+Check out other posts in the series:

 * [Mentoring Engineering Interns (This post)](https://danielbernal.co/mentoring-software-engineers-part-one/)
 * [Mentoring Junior Engineers and new Hires](https://danielbernal.co/mentoring-junior-software-engineers/)